Joan Robinson Hill was a beautiful woman. Whip-smart, ambitious, and glamorous, she was “in all things a champion”—or so her epitaph reads.

 Dr. Yama, the resident who was moonlighting from his position in radiology at another hospital, raced into the room and plunged adrenalin into the heart.
 But it was too late.

 With that final agonal hemorrhage, Joan Robinson Hill was dead at the age of 38.

 Want to keep reading?
-Download Blood and Money on Amazon, Barnes & Noble, iTunes, and Open Road Media.
+Download Thomas Thompson's Blood and Money today.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the true crime and creepy stories you love.